gcarbo01/process-diagram/README.md

 <br>

 ## Notations

+### Standard Notations
-Business Process, BPMN, UML Activity Diagrams have plenty of notations to specify different type of Activities, Messages, Text Anotations, etc. **So, first and foremost we recomend to refresh and review these notations before deciding creating a customised element that need to be explained.** <br>
+Business Process, BPMN, UML Activity Diagrams have plenty of notations to specify different type of Activities, Messages, Text Anotations, etc.<br>
+**So, first and foremost we recomend to refresh and review these notations before deciding creating a customised element that need to be explained.**

+### Custom Notations
 If it is decided to add an extra notation, even the use of a colour applied to elements, then we strongly recomend to have these documented along with the business process.
 They are usually described in a separate section named "Notations".<br>
 <br>
 Custom Notations could include for example: <br>